 — I stubbed it on Ann Widdecombe’s column.

 She was writing about biblical literacy, and how so few people are familiar with the bible.
-She seems appalled at how few people are able to remember the ten commandments, to which I say “You’re a christian: you remember them.
+She seems appalled at how few people are able to remember the ten commandments, to which I say “You’re a Christian: you remember them.
 I don’t remember the offside rule, but I’m not a footballer, so those rules don’t really apply to me.”

 The bible’s full of great ideas, and many are worth remembering, I agree with Ann Widdecombe on that, but biblical literacy should not just be a PR job for God, it should be inclusive.
-That’s right, kids, just six pages in God murders everyone and everything apart from Noah and the fish.
+That’s right, kids, just six pages in, God murders everyone and everything apart from Noah and the fish.
 Apparently the fish did nothing wrong, but everything else had to die.
-Still, we getting our revenge on the fish now, aren’t we, by hunting them to extinction — take that, God.
+Still, we’re getting our revenge on the fish now, aren’t we, by hunting them to extinction — take that, God.

 Of course, in the flood it was the giraffe that came out worst of all: being the tallest, he had to watch, terrified, as God killed everything else, knowing that even his gentle chewing face would eventually fill with water and he would lollop off this mortal coil.
-God always hated giraffes: he made the plans for them in Imperial and then made them in Metric.
+God always hated giraffes: he wrote the plans for them in Imperial and then made them in Metric.
 They were never meant to be that tall.
 That’s why, when they run, they look like idiots: it’s God’s revenge.

-Ann quite rightly points out that there is much to admire and aspire to in her choice of holy book: but there are also wanton acts of genocide, infanticide, fratricide, straight murder, rape, paedophilia, enslavement, brutality, and, frankly, a level of sexism that would make John McCririck go “Ooh, steady now, give the little ladies a break.”
+Ann quite rightly points out that there is much to admire and aspire to in her choice of holy book: but there are also acts of wanton genocide, infanticide, fratricide, straight murder, rape, paedophilia, enslavement, brutality, and, frankly, a level of sexism that would make John McCririck go, “Ooh, steady now, give the little ladies a break.”

 Just which bits of the bible should we make our children live by?
 Eat not of the rock badger, I’ve always thought that was very solid advice: that’s why my kids never have donner kebabs.